s5uishida/open5gs_5gc_ueransim_sample_config/README.md

 Additional information.

 Open5GS 5GC U-Plane worked fine on Raspberry Pi 4 Model B. I used [Ubuntu 20.04 (64bit) for Raspberry Pi 4](https://ubuntu.com/download/raspberry-pi) as the OS.
-I think it would be convenient to place a compact U-Plane in the edge environment and use it as an end-point for PDN.
+I think it would be convenient to place a compact U-Plane in the edge environment and use it as an end-point for DN.

 In addition, I have not confirmed the communication performance.